-I’ve been a co-founder in two VC-backed startups:
+I’ve been a co-founder in three VC-backed startups:

 - Qloud.
 We raised $3.5 million from Steve Case’s Revolution fund (sold for $8.5 to BuzzMedia)

 - Kapost.
 We’ve raised $20m from Salesforce, Floodgate (SF), Cueball (Boston), LeadEdge Capital (NYC), Tango (CO local), Highway 12 (Idaho fund), Fraser/McCombs (CO), and Access (CO).

 - Onward.
 We have just recently raised a $1.5m seed round from Matchstick Ventures, Royal Street Ventures and JPK Capital